-- Obey all applicable federal, state, and local laws. - Park bicycles, skateboards, roller blades, etc., outside without blocking entrances and walkways. - Children 6 and under must be accompanied by someone over 15 years old at all times. - Report immediately any behavior that is disruptive, threatening, in any way. - Respect other users' privacy, - Show respect for all customers, staff, furnishings, and materials, - Treat others with dignity and respect. - Silence or disable any audible devices or equipment before entering the library (cellular phones, pagers, radios, toys, etc.) - Use audible devices with headphones set at a volume that doesn't disturb others. - Use furniture and other facilities in an appropriate manner. - Please wear appropriate attire that includes footgear, shirts, pants, skirts, etc. - When masksMasks are required they must to be worn over the nose and mouth while inside the library, at all times, during a pandemic.
+- Abide by all Library rules, policies and procedures and comply with requests of Library staff. - Adhere to the computer use policy. - Ask for help when you need it. - Check out your library materials before leaving. - Keep entrances, doorways, and stairs, both inside and outside, clear for other people. - Keep your voice low and language civil. - Obey all applicable federal, state, and local laws. - Park bicycles, skateboards, roller blades, etc., outside without blocking entrances and walkways. - Children 6 and under must be accompanied by someone over 15 years old at all times. - Report immediately any behavior that is disruptive, threatening, in any way. - Respect other users' privacy. - Show respect for all customers, staff, furnishings, and materials. - Treat others with dignity and respect. - Silence or disable any audible devices or equipment before entering the library (cellular phones, pagers, radios, toys, etc.) - Use audible devices with headphones set at a volume that doesn't disturb others. - Use furniture and other facilities in an appropriate manner. - Please wear appropriate attire that includes footgear, shirts, pants, skirts, etc. - When masks are required they must be worn over the nose and mouth while inside the library, at all times, during a pandemic.